AdoptOpenJDK/jdk9-jigsaw/README.md

 Many of the examples here are directly from the Project Jigsaw: Module System Quick-Start Guide, see [http://openjdk.java.net/projects/jigsaw/quick-start](http://openjdk.java.net/projects/jigsaw/quick-start) but we have also contributions from the Java community.

+___

+####   Please note you are in the `master` branch which contains exercises which need to be solved by looking at documentation or resources provided in this repo.
+Hints may be provided within the source or script files.
+If you hit a roadblock and really want to see a possible solution you can switch to the `exercise-solutions` branch for that.

+####   Looking at the solutions can take away the challenge behind solving the exercises.
+Stay in the `master` branch in case you would like to continue solving the exercises and working through the challenges.

+___

 ## Setup (all platforms)

 #### Download and install latest version of the JDK 9 EA